Update on Course Offerings For F/W 2020

 BIOL 2070 is a practical lab course, and we are not able to offer it remotely.
 However, in order to ensure you are not prevented from progressing normally through your degree, we have created a substitute course, BIOL 2071 3.0.
 BIOL 2071 will be accepted as a prerequisite and degree requirement wherever BIOL 2070 3.0 is required, in all cases.
 The new course will cover all of the learning outcomes covered in BIOL 2070, except in person labs, so you will still learn about current methods in biochemistry, cell biology and molecular biology, and you will be prepared for third year courses.

 What if I planned to take BIOL 2070 this summer so I could take a third year course in fall?
-If you were unable to take BIOL 2070 this summer and now cannot take a planned third year course in fall (such as 3110), we will accept BIOL 2071 as a corequisite for third year courses running in the fall of 2020.
-So for example you may enroll in BIOL 2070 and BIOL 3110 concurrently this fall only.
+If you were unable to take BIOL 2070 this summer and now cannot take a planned third year course in fall (such as 3110), we will accept BIOL 2071 as a corequisite for third year courses running in the fall of 2020 only.
+So for example you may enroll in BIOL 2071 and BIOL 3110 concurrently this fall only.

 BIOL 3140 4.0 Advanced Biochemistry and Molecular Genetics Laboratory